-Coherent Instructional:Summarize the The instructional system at SMHS is varied and built upon opportunity for coherent instructional system trends and student success.
-The instructional system is designed with a multitude of patterns observed by the team while options for students' coursework through academic, fine arts, world language completing this section of the report.
-What and CTE pathways.
-Student success is frequent and consistent within the are the important trends and patterns that coursework as well as in their post secondary ambitions.
-Additional offerings will support the identification of student, or modifications to the instructional program are implemented based on teacher, and leader needs? availability, student needs, or student interest.
+The instructional system at SMHS is varied and built upon opportunity for student success.
+The instructional system is designed with a multitude of options for students' coursework through academic, fine arts, world language and CTE pathways.
+Student success is frequent and consistent within the coursework as well as in their post secondary ambitions.
+Additional offerings or modifications to the instructional program are implemented based on availability, student needs, or student interest.
 Strengths in this domain include creating an academically challenging and well managed learning environment as well as aligning assessments with required curriculum standards.
 Weaknesses in this standard include communicating clear learning targets and success criteria to students, providing feedback based on those learning targets, and having a process in place to analyze assessment results to adjust instruction.